ARTICLE CATEGORIES

 • Mint – Easy to grow, mint tends to want to take over the world.
 I recommend keeping it planted in containers.
 It’s a perfect herb to bring color to a shady corner of your yard and will be low-maintenance as well as delicious.

 • Parsley – This shade-tolerant herb grows easily from seed and combines nicely with larger shrubs or other shade-loving herbs.
 I recommend growing both flat-leaf and curly-leaf varieties!
+Start harvesting parsley from the outside, towards the center of the plant, to extend the harvest.

 Easy-to-Grow Herbs for Sunny Garden Spots